-In order to validate the theoretical findings, molecular dynamics simulations of a model atactic polystyrene in the amorphous state were conducted.
-The molecular dynamics simulations are performed using LAMMPS~\cite{Thompson-lammps-flexible-simulation-2022}.
+The molecular dynamics simulations of a model atactic polystyrene in the amorphous state are performed using \textsc{lammps}~\cite{Thompson-lammps-flexible-simulation-2022}.
 The MARTINI force-field is applied~\cite{Beltukov-local-elastic-properties-2022, Rossi-coarsegraining-polymers-martini-2011}, which represents each styrene monomer using four coarse-grained particles.
 Such a force-field is well-suited for large-scale simulations of polystyrene.
 A total of 240 chains, each consisting of 120 monomers, were simulated.
 Initially, the system was generated using random placement of polymer chains, each generated by the random monomer orientation.
 Then the system was briefly equilibrated at a high temperature of 2000~K for 10 ps.
-Subsequently, the system was quenched to zero temperature at a cooling rate of 100 K/ps.
+Subsequently, the system was quenched to zero temperature at a cooling rate of 100~K/ps.
 Finally, local equilibrium was achieved using the FIRE minimization method~\cite{Guenole-assessment-optimization-fast-2020} ensuring that the residual forces do not exceed $10^{-9}$~kcal/(mol·nm).
 The simulation employed the NVT ensemble with a fixed density of $\rho=0.95$ g/cm$^3$ in a periodic simulation cell $17.0×17.0×17.0$ nm.
 An adaptive timestep was used during the simulation, with the maximum timestep limited to 10 fs.

 Subsequently, two types of deformations were applied to the final system: volumetric and shear strains.
 For volumetric strain, the strain tensor is diagonal with diagonal elements $ε_{xx}=ε_{yy}=ε_{zz}=ε$.
-The shear deformation is represented by the traceless strain tensor $\T{ε}$.
-We selected it to be diagonal with diagonal elements $ε_{xx}= ε$ and $ε_{yy}=ε_{zz} = -ε/2$, allowing the use of an orthogonal simulation cell.
-In both cases, a small strain $ε=10^{-5}$ is used to ensure the linear elastic regime.
+The shear deformation is represented by the traceless strain tensor~$\T{ε}$.
+We selected it to be diagonal with diagonal elements $(ε_{xx},ε_{yy},ε_{zz}) = (ε, -ε/2, -ε/2)$, allowing the use of an orthogonal simulation cell.
+Additionally, two other possible permutations $(-ε/2, ε, -ε/2)$ and $(-ε/2, -ε/2, ε)$ are applied to increase the number of nonaffine displacement fields for the shear strain.
+In all cases, a small strain $ε=10^{-5}$ is used to ensure the linear elastic regime.
 After the deformation of the simulation cell, the FIRE minimization method is used to minimize the energy again.

 The obtained atomic displacements $\V u_i$ were mapped to the displacements on the reference lattice $\V u_j^{\rm ref}$ using Eq.~(\ref{eq:ref_map}) with the normalized smoothing matrix